venmo/VENVersionTracker/README.md

 `internal` Builds which are shared with the company, typically promoted from `iosteam` e.g. 4.8.0b1

 `friends_and_family` Builds which are shared with our friends, family members and registered beta testers.
-These are builds being considered for submission to proudction (e.g. 4.8.0rc2)
+These are builds being considered for submission to production (e.g. 4.8.0rc2)

 `production` Update the production app when updates are available